dxc-technology/halstack-style-guide/components/footer/README.md

 ### Modes

-A couple of modes are defined in function of the neccesities of the application, one is a short version of the footer, including brand logo, policy conditions, copyright and social media links.
+A couple of modes are defined in function of the necessities of the application, one is a short version of the footer, including brand logo, policy conditions, copyright, and social media links.

-Other option is to use the complemented footer, with more information and links to other important resources.
+Another option is to use the complemented footer, with more information and links to other important resources.

-In both designs there is a custom area to fill with custom content.
+In both designs, there is a custom area to fill with custom content.

 ![Footer structure example](images/footer_structure.png)
 ![Footer modes example](images/footer_modes.png)